158th Maneuver Enhancement Brigade

-In 1967, the unit was converted to a Military Police Battalion until 1976 when it wad redesignated as the 153rd Field Artillery Group and in 1978 became the 153rd Field Artillery Brigade.
+In 1967, the unit was converted to a Military Police Battalion until 1976 when it was redesignated as the 153rd Field Artillery Group and in 1978 became the 153rd Field Artillery Brigade.
 The unit moved to Phoenix in 1991 and participated in Operation Iraqi Freedom earning the Meritorious Unit Citation in 2006.
 In September 2010, the unit was redesignated as the 158th MEB.